 CID3032

-C: I don't understand device ID capable AP being equal to Device ID activated How do we cover IRM?
+C: I don't understand device ID capable AP being equal to Device ID activated.
+How do we cover IRM?
 A lot of places use this.
 I think we need to have a relevant definition.

 C: Do you have any idea how often like this appears in the draft?